Mapping migration

 • Create a chloropleth plot

-Tasiyagnunpa (or Western Meadowlark, or sturnella neglecta) migrates each year to next on the Great Plains in the United States.
+Tasiyagnunpa (or Western Meadowlark, or sturnella neglecta) migrates each year to nest on the Great Plains in the United States.
 Using crowd-sourced observations of these birds, we can see that migration happening throughout the year.

 Read more about the Lakota connection to Tasiyagnunpa from Native Sun News Today

-Set up your reproducible workflow
+STEP 1: Set up your reproducible workflow

 Import Python libraries